jqnatividad/qsv/docs/whirlwind_tour.md

 Notably, the same type of "statistics" command in another [CSV command line toolkit](https://csvkit.readthedocs.io/) takes about 10 seconds to produce similar statistics on the same data set.
+[Visidata](https://visidata.org) takes ~1.5 minutes to calculate a subset of these statistics with its Describe sheet.

 Creating an index gives us more than just faster statistics gathering.
 It enables multithreading on several other commands - `frequency`, `split` & `schema`.